-If you keep your lender up to date and do everything you can to sell your home, your lender should delay taking any action and should give you good time to sell it.
+If you keep your lender up to date and do everything you can to sell your home, your lender should delay taking any action and give you time to sell it.

 - Check if your lender offers an Assisted Voluntary Sale scheme.
 It helps you sell the property and may help with the costs of selling. - Before you sell your home, think carefully about where you will live.
-You may not get help from your local council with finding a place to live if they think you have made yourself intentionally homeless.
+You may not get help from your local council with finding a place to live if they think you have made yourself intentionally homeless. - Since the introduction of the Mortgage Charter in the UK in 2023, your property now can't be repossessed within the first 12 months of a first missed payment.